ErnieTech101/WSJTX_Announce_Maker/README.md

 folder and in the ./bin directory, look for the files: ffmpeg.exe, ffplay.exe & ffprobe.exe.
 Copy just those three files into the directory you created in the first step.

-Next, download the Python script  is located.
+Next, from this repository, download the Python script `Announce_wav.py` into the same directory.

+Finally, install the required Python modules, `pip install pydub` and Google Translate `pip install gTTS'